Cumpas Municipality

-Cumpas Municipality is a municipality in Sonora in north-western Mexico.
+Cumpas is a municipality in the state of Sonora in north-western Mexico.

-Area and Population
+The municipal seat is at Cumpas.

+Geography

-The area of the municipality is 2,013.50 km2., which represents 1.09% of the state total and 0.10% of the national total.
+The area of the municipality is 2,013.50 km2, which represents 1.09% of the state total and 0.10% of the national total.
 The most important settlements, besides the municipal seat, are Los Hoyos, Jecori, Ojo de Agua, Kilometro 5 and Teonadepa.
-The municipal population was 5,776 in the 2005 count, which shows a decrease from 2000 when the census counted 6,202 inhabitants.
-The municipal seat had a population of 2809 in 2000.